smarthomej/addons/bundles/org.smarthomej.binding.amazonechocontrol/README.md

 | playOnDevice          | String      | W           | flashbriefingprofile          | Write Only!
 Specify the echo serial number or name to start the flash briefing.

 **Attention:** Channels marked with (*) are deprecated and will be removed in the future.
-Amazon already started to remove some of the functionality.
+Amazon already started to remove some of that functionality.
 You can use the `textCommand` channel with a value of `Play Radio XYZ on TuneIn` or `Play playlist CrazyMusic on AmazonMusic` instead.

 ## Advanced Feature Technically Experienced Users